Mark2Mark/variable-font-preview/README.md

 The famous plugin now available for Glyphs 3 with piles of improvements and new features.

-⚠️ Do not download directly form here.
+⚠️ Do not download directly from here.
 Please install via GlyphsApp’s Plguin Manager ⚠️

 ## Highlights: